Davidtrinite/Thimble/README.md

    would you structure a course?
 Since this curriculum/learning needs to be created so no language is a barrier to learning and teacher, what do you think are some ways to solve this?

+##Solution
+Engaging and Accessible user experience to learn essential content online i.e. Web 3.0 and NFTS.

+An application where professionals create short video content to provide students with entertaining education, easily accessible videos, opportunities, and certifications.

 ## Project